MLB Rule Changes for 2023 Include Pitch Clock and Banning of Defensive Shifts

-MLB to institute drastic rule changes for 2023 originally appeared on NBC Sports Chicago
+MLB to institute drastic rule changes for 2023 originally appeared on NBC Sports Washington

 Major League Baseball is going to look dramatically different in 2023, in many ways that should please purists.